 The jacket’s foreparts (front pieces) have an usual cut.
 The front of a jacket is typically cut away and thus curved below the button at the waist.
 On this jacket, the edges of the foreparts are straight and only have a small curve at the corner.
 They edges are, however, slightly angled apart for a more dynamic look than a straight front would provide.
 The very closed foreparts still give a bottom heavy look to the jacket.
 The cutaway of a typical suit jacket is to provide balance to the open space above the jacket’s fastening button.
 Closed lower foreparts, and particularly straight lower foreparts, look more balanced on a higher buttoning jacket with three or four buttons.

 The stone-coloured trousers have a flat front, flared leg, lapped side seams and no belt.
-Bond’s blue chambray cotton shirt made by Frank Foster has a long point collar and tab cuffs.
+Bond’s blue and white cotton voile shirt made by Frank Foster has a long point collar and tab cuffs.
 The tie has stripes in the American right-shoulder-to-left-hip direction in light blue, dark blue, white and red.
 It is tied with a double-four-in-hand knot, recognizable by it’s long shape.
 Bond’ socks are beige.
 The shoes are tobacco suede horse-bit moccasins with a tall heel, probably made by Salvatore Ferragamo.
 Read more about the horse-bit moccasins here.